pkunlp-icler/FastV/README.md

 ### Latency Experiment Reproduction
 You could use following code to reproduce FastV's latency experiment on aokvqa.
-We conduct the following experiments on single A100 (80G)
+We conduct the following experiments on one A100 GPU (80G)

 ```bash
 bash ./src/FastV/inference/eval/eval_aokvqa_latency_fastv_inplace.sh